JakeWharton/dependency-watch/README.md

 ]
 ```

-Pass the config file and a `--data` directory to store already-seen versions across invocations:
+Pass the TOML to `--config`, and include `--data` directory to store already-seen versions across invocations:
 ```
-dependency-watch notify --data data config.toml
+dependency-watch notify --config config.toml --data data
 ```

 The `notify` subcommand will check for any new versions once and then exit.
-Run with `--watch` to continuously check every minute.
-Use `--interval` to adjust the check period.
+Run with `--cron` to continuously check on the given schedule.

 ### Slack